-Nickel is a versatile mineral used for products as widely varied as tableware and handcuffs.
+Nickel is a versatile element used for products as widely varied as tableware and handcuffs.
+Nickel coins contain nickel metal, of course.
+Nickel electroplating provides a protective coating that is also attractive, with a shiny finish that appeals to manufacturers of decorative items like vanity faucets, garden fountains, stainless steel serving trays, knick-knacks and Christmas decorations.
 Pure nickel is used less often than nickel alloys that provide benefits like greater strength or greater heat resistance than nickel alone.
-Nickel electroplating provides a protective coating that is also attractive, with a shiny finish that appeals to manufacturers of decorative items like vanity faucets, garden fountains, stainless steel serving trays, knick-knacks and Christmas decorations.

 Nickel is alloyed with chromium and iron to form stainless steel for kitchen sinks, stainless flatware and cookware.
 These alloys contain about 8 to 10 percent nickel and 18 percent chromium, while the remainder is iron.
 For marine roofing materials, 3 percent molybdenum replaces an equal amount of iron in the alloy for additional protection against rust.
 Steel wire is electroplated with nickel for use in building and electrical applications.

 Stronger than pure nickel, nickel-copper alloys comprise a minimum of 63 percent nickel and 28 to 34 percent copper.
 These alloys also contain -- at a maximum -- 2 percent manganese and 2.5 percent iron, and are widely used in oil refineries.
 They also have many marine-related uses where durable, corrosion-resistant products are required.
 Because this alloy is a heat conductor, it's often used in heat exchangers that routinely encounter sea water.

 Nickel Chromium Alloys